Choose The Answer That Is Part Of The Storytelling Process

 The theme is the underlying message or idea that the story explores.
 It's the reason why the story is being told.
 Themes can be universal concepts like love, loss, redemption, or more specific ideas related to the story's context.

 A strong theme can elevate a story from a simple entertainment to a thought-provoking experience.
-It can provide insight into the human condition, challenge assumptions, and inspire reflection.
+Here's the thing — it can provide insight into the human condition, challenge assumptions, and inspire reflection.
 The theme should be subtly woven into the narrative, rather than explicitly stated, allowing the audience to discover it for themselves.

 Conflict: The Engine of the Story